Textualize/textual/docs/blog/posts/looking-for-help.md

 but things will break.
 So, please, do keep in mind things like:

 - Textual likely doesn't have your feature of choice just yet.
-- Might accidentally break something (perhaps pinning Textual and testing each release is a good plan here?).
+- We might accidentally break something (perhaps pinning Textual and testing each release is a good plan here?).
-- Might deliberately break something because we've decided to take a particular feature or way of doing things in a better direction.
+- We might deliberately break something because we've decided to take a particular feature or way of doing things in a better direction.

 Of course it can be a bit frustrating a times, but overall the aim is to